makushatnik/devops-course/exam/README.md

 ### Troubleshooting
 I had encountered with some troubles:
 1. No way to install Golang later version than 1.10.4 on **Ubuntu 18.04**.
 Which makes impossible to run Gin there.
 I avoided that problem using CentOS instead.
 Docker **golang:latest** image is better option.
 2. There're some issues with installing SonarQube locally.
 I solved these issues by installing Docker Compose and using SonarQube in a Docker image.
+3. I don't have outer IP, so Github Webhooks wouldn't work.
+Until I figure how to install Nginx on Windows and make some configs.

 ### Further development
 * If I had enough time, I would replace Github by Gitlab.